eejai42/conceptual-model-completeness-conjecture-toe-meta-model/sociology/README.md

-# Sociology & Anthropology ToE Meta-Model
+# CMCC Complete Sociology & Anthropology ToE Meta-Model
 ## A Declarative Framework for Modeling Social Dynamics and Cultural Norms

 A unified meta-model capturing social structures, cultural norms, and interaction networks.
 This model encodes survey data, demographic records, and social network relationships, and enables predictive modeling of social behavior and network dynamics.